 Also on these boards

-The Banshee, ("woman of the síde” or “woman of the fairy mounds”) is a feminine Spirit in Irish mythology, usually seen as an omen of death and a messenger from the Otherworld.
-In legend, a banshee is a fairy woman who begins to wail if someone is about to die.
-In Scottish mythology the creature is called the bean sìth or bean-nighe and is seen washing the blood stained clothes or armour of those who are about to die.
-Alleged sightings of banshees have been reported as recently as 1948.
+The Banshee, from the Irish “bean sí” (“woman of the síde” or “woman of the fairy mounds”) is a female spirit in Irish folklore, usually seen as a harbinger of death, as well as a messenger from the Otherworld.
+In Irish legend, a banshee is a fairy woman who begins to wail if someone is about to die.